crmlatte/tp/docs/UserGuide.md

 - Must follow the format `https://github.com/USERNAME`.
 - The base URL must be exactly `https://github.com/`.
-- Must be followed by a `/` and a valid GitHub username.
+- Must be followed by a valid GitHub username.

 `USERNAME`:
 - Be 1 to 39 characters long.